gianlucageraci/ml_playground-multiclass-voronoi/README.md

 ### Decision Boundaries

-The decision boundary between class$i$and class$j$is defined by the set of points where their scores are equal:
+The decision boundary between class $i$ and class $j$ is defined by the set of points where their scores are equal:

 $$
 s_i(\mathbf{x}) = s_j(\mathbf{x}) \implies (\mathbf{w}_i - \mathbf{w}_j)^\top \mathbf{x} + (b_i - b_j) = 0